Sackett v. Environmental Protection Agency (2023): Supreme Court

 Certiorari was granted in the case on January 24, 2022, and the court heard oral arguments on October 3, 2022.
 The decision was handed down on May 25, 2023.
 The court voted unanimously to reverse the Ninth Circuit, but split 5–4 on the rationale.

 The majority opinion, penned by Justice Samuel Alito and joined by Chief Justice John Roberts and Justices Clarence Thomas, Neil Gorsuch, and Amy Coney Barrett, concluded that the Rapanos plurality was correct, and that within the scope of the CWA, "the CWA's use of 'waters' encompasses 'only those relatively permanent, standing or continuously flowing bodies of water 'forming geographical features' that are described in ordinary parlance as 'streams, oceans, rivers, and lakes'."
 The Court held that waters are not protected by the Clean Water Act unless they have a "continuous surface connection" to key lakes and rivers that affect interstate commerce.
 This means that waters that have an underground connection to those lakes/rivers and even the waters that are separated from the lakes/rivers by man-made barriers are no longer protected by the Clean Water Act.

 Justice Brett Kavanaugh, joined by Justices Sonia Sotomayor, Elena Kagan, and Ketanji Brown Jackson, agreed with the majority opinion that the CWA did not apply to the Sacketts' property, but argued that the majority's new definition was incorrect and will have significant effects on regulated waters.
 Kavanaugh wrote: "Because of the movement of water between adjacent wetlands and other waters, pollutants in wetlands often end up in adjacent rivers, lakes, and other waters.
 Natural barriers such as berms and dunes do not block all water flow and are in fact evidence of a regular connection between a water and a wetland.
 Similarly, artificial barriers such as dikes and levees typically do not block all water flow, and those artificial structures were often built to control the surface water connection between the wetland and the water.
 The scientific evidence overwhelmingly demonstrates that wetlands separated from covered waters by those kinds of berms or barriers, for example, still play an important role in protecting neighboring and downstream waters, including by filtering pollutants, storing water, and providing flood control.
 In short, those adjacent wetlands may affect downstream water quality and flood control in many of the same ways that adjoining wetlands can."

 Impact

 Environmental advocacy group Earthjustice claims that over 59 million acres of wetlands are threatened by this ruling.
 Peat bogs are particularly vulnerable, as they are generally isolated from larger bodies of water.

 The EPA and Army Corps introduced their proposed final rule on wetlands, reflecting the opinion of the Supreme Court, in August 2023.
-The rule reduces the amount of wetlands covered by federal law, and leaves to the states the degree of protection wetlands not covered should have.
+The rule reduces the amount of wetlands covered by federal law, and lets the states decide how much protection to give other wetlands.